 Sessions can be arranged for yourself or a small group of people.
 Props such as mats, blocks, straps and balls are provided.
 Individuals will be asked to sign a waiver and intake form before your first session.

-Some might agree that yoga in itself can be therapeutic.
-However, Yoga Therapists have advanced yoga training and are certified with an accredited school.
-Their training may include topics like disease, mental health and pain, allowing them to work with more specialized groups.
+Some might suggest that yoga in itself can be therapeutic.
+However, Yoga Therapists have advanced training and are certified with an accredited yoga therapy school.
+Their training may include topics like mental health, disease, and pain, allowing them to work with more specialized groups.

 As a Yoga Therapist, I work with clients on issues such as chronic pain, pelvic dysfunction, stress, anxiety, depression, and other health conditions.
 My training includes Yoga for chronic pain, cancer, depression & anxiety, heart disease and traumatic brain injury.